Distributions to the University

 Endowed funds (those for which the capital is to be preserved and the benefits to the University accrue from the earnings of those funds) are distributed according to a formula approved by the Board of Directors of the UNE Foundation.

-The Board of Directors of the UNE Foundation evaluates annually the current distribution rate at its annual meeting.
-The current distribution rate has been in effect since December 2016.
+The Board of Directors of the UNE Foundation evaluates the current distribution rate at its annual meeting.

-Before releasing funds to the University, the UNEF Board satisfies itself that the proposed purpose is in accordance with the wishes of the donor and meets the criteria (if any) established by the donor.
+Before releasing funds to the University, the UNEF Board ensures that the proposed purpose is in accordance with the wishes of the donor and meets the criteria (if any) established.

 The arm’s length relationship between UNEF and the University means that funds are only available to the University with the approval of the UNEF Board.